Stencil (numerical analysis)

-In mathematics, especially the areas of numerical analysis concentrating on the numerical solution of partial differential equations, a stencil is a geometric arrangement of a nodal group that relate to the point of interest by using a numerical approximation routine.
+In mathematics, especially the areas of numerical analysis concentrating on the numerical solution of partial differential equations, a stencil is a geometric arrangement of a nodal group that relates to the point of interest by using a numerical approximation routine.
 Stencils are the basis for many algorithms to numerically solve partial differential equations (PDE).
 Two examples of stencils are the five-point stencil and the Crank–Nicolson method stencil.

 Stencils are classified into two categories: compact and non-compact, the difference being the layers from the point of interest that are also used for calculation.

 In the notation used for one-dimensional stencils n-1, n, n+1 indicate the time steps where timestep n and n-1 have known solutions and time step n+1 is to be calculated.
 The spatial location of finite volumes used in the calculation are indicated by j-1, j and j+1.

 Etymology

 Graphical representations of node arrangements and their coefficients arose early in the study of PDEs.
 Authors continue to use varying terms for these such as "relaxation patterns", "operating instructions", "lozenges", or "point patterns".
 The term "stencil" was coined for such patterns to reflect the concept of laying out a stencil in the usual sense over a computational grid to reveal just the numbers needed at a particular step.